schoolofcities/urban-data-storytelling/urban-data-storytelling/subjectivity-and-objectivity-in-data/subjectivity-and-objectivity-in-data.md

 During COVID-19, some jurisdictions plotted cases on a linear scale, others on a logarithmic one.
 The very same numbers could suggest either that “the curve is flattening” or that cases were still rising rapidly.
 Researchers found laypeople had [difficulty judging severity](https://behavioralpolicy.org/wp-content/uploads/2021/02/BSP_02Ryan_galley.pdf) on logarithmic charts.
 While such charts did show the rate of change, the choice of scale also had political consequences: one reading heightened alarm, the other downplayed urgency.

+It's always important to consider the audience of different works and what context they'll bring.
+Sometimes, this might mean additional annotation on a graph, while other times, it means using a different scale more suited to a technical audience.

 ### Measures and Statistics

 We’ve all seen it: a politician touts a statistic, a headline trumpets a finding, only for it to crumble under closer scrutiny.
 What counts as an “average,” a “percentage,” or a “rate” depends heavily on what’s included, what’s excluded, and how it’s calculated.